1i8/TeslaXI/readme.md

 This project is [unlicensed](https://unlicense.org/).
 Feel free to use any parts of it in your own projects.

 ## Current progress
+**The project is currently being restructured (it's like the fifth time), so the stuff below is no longer relevant!**

 Done:
  - Memory reading/querying API (`TheLeftExit.Growtopia.Native`)
  - Transcription of Growtopia's object model into C# (`TheLeftExit.Growtopia.ObjectModel` namespace - all you'd have to do is create an instance of `Growtopia` and follow IntelliSense)